aguinada/susobyexample/Household ROSTER.md

 ## Calculated variables

-Outside the roster other objects in memory are created during the execution of the interview.
-For example the variable **num_adults_men**  gets its value from a lambda exoresion that scrolls the roster RMEMBERS and counts all the rows where the column **years_ol is greater than 18**
+Outside the roster other objects are created in memory during the execution of the interview.
+For example the variable **num_adults_men**  gets its value from a lambda expresion that scrolls the roster RMEMBERS and counts all the rows where the column **years_ol is greater than 18**

 Calculate the total number of adult men and this number is sotored in variable **num_adults_men**
 ```